 College of Education Scholarships & Aid:

 The FSU College of Education offers over $400,000 in scholarship and fellowship opportunities - more than any other public College of Education in Florida.
+Eligibility requirements vary.
 To find out what types of aid are offered, click here.

 Federal Financial Aid:

 Federal financial aid for students majoring in many of the sciences and mathematics.
 For more info click here.

 The TEACH Grant (Teacher Education Assistance for College and Higher Education) is a Federal student grant program created to assist in the development and recruitment of teachers for high need programs in public or private elementary or secondary schools that serve low income families.
 Receive up to $4000 annually for full-time enrollment.
 For more info click here.

 Peer mentors serve as resources for students who are in the beginning stages of the FSU-Teach program.
-Peer mentors have completed Step 1 and Step 2 and have had successful experiences; they can give advice on coursework, lesson planning, FTCE, Research Methods, etc. They are also experts in the classroom field experiences they’ve had in FSU-Teach courses.
+Peer mentors have completed Step 1 and Step 2 and have had successful experiences in the program; they can give advice on coursework, lesson planning, FTCE, Research Methods, etc. They are also experts in the classroom field experiences they’ve had in FSU-Teach courses.
 Requirements to be a peer mentor include: